-Dean Allison was elected as the first MP for the riding of Niagara West-Glanbrook on June 28, 2004, and was re-elected with resounding majorities in the 2006, 2008, 2011 and 2015 general elections.
-On October 19, 2015 Dean began his fifth term as the MP for the newly realigned riding of Niagara West.
+Dean Allison was elected as the first MP for the riding of Niagara West-Glanbrook on June 28, 2004, and was re-elected with resounding majorities in the 2006, 2008, 2011, 2015 general elections.
+On October 21, 2019 Dean began his sixth term as the MP for the riding of Niagara West.

 A graduate of Wilfrid Laurier University with a degree in Economics, Dean established himself in the Hamilton and Niagara area through accumulating businesses and working for a major franchise organization.
 He served his community as President of the West Lincoln Memorial Hospital Foundation, as President of the Lincoln Chamber of Commerce, a Director of the Ontario Trillium Foundation, and board member of Junior Achievement in Niagara.
 Allison is also a founding member of the Dave Thomas Adoption Foundation in Canada.

 With regard to his parliamentary duties, Dean served as Critic for International Development, chaired the Human Resources, Skills Development and Status of Persons with Disabilities committee, and the Standing Committee on Foreign Affairs and International Development.
 Additionally, former Prime Minister Stephen Harper appointed Dean to the Red Tape Reduction Commission which released an influential report on the relationship between government and the private sector.

 Dean has always championed Niagara issues and has brought hundreds of millions in funding to the area.
 On August 30, 2017, the Hon.
 Andrew Scheer, Leader of the Official Opposition appointed Dean as Shadow Minister for International Trade Diversification.

 As a committed advocate for his constituents, Dean works tirelessly on their behalf and can often be found at community events and meetings in the riding.
 Through his efforts, hundreds of individuals and numerous businesses have seen positive results.